How to capitalize the first letter in Python

 Issues with non-alphabetic first characters

-Manual capitalization methods don't distinguish between letters and other characters.
-If your string starts with a number or symbol, an approach like text[0].upper() won't raise an error, but it also won't have any effect.
-The code below shows this in action.
+Manual capitalization with indexing doesn't check if the first character is a letter.
+If a string starts with a number or symbol, using an expression like text[0].upper() won't raise an error, but it also won't produce the intended result.

 text = "123hello world"